 is injective for $i>1$.
 This implies that

-To apply Jannsen's conjecture to Theorem \ref{finiteness} we need to show that $\gr _i (U_n )$ contains Galois representations of $H^j (X_{\overline{K}},\Q _p (k))$ for $k>j$.
-This is achieved by the following result, which is essentially due to Hain \cite{hain2011rational}. \begin{lemma}[Hain] Let $X$ be projective.
-Then, for all $i\geq 6$, there is a non-zero $\Sp (U_1 (X))$-equivariant morphism
+To prove finiteness of $X(K\otimes \Q _p )_n$, we now show that $U_n (Z/\Res (X))$ contains a large Artin--Tate part, and use this to apply Lemma \ref{galcoh:descent_intersection}.
+This is done by showing that the unipotent fundamental group of a projective curve contains many Tate motives. \begin{lemma}[Hain] Let $X$ be projective.
+Then

-\end{lemma} \begin{proof} The proof for $i=6$ is explained in Hain \cite[\S 9]{hain2011rational}.
+\end{lemma} \begin{proof} This is proved in Hain \cite[\S 9]{hain2011rational}.
 For the sake of completeness we briefly recall the argument.
 Let $\mathfrak{p}:= \varinjlim \oplus \gr _i (U_i (X))$, viewed as a graded Lie algebra, so that $U_1 (X)$ has weight $-1$.
 By computing the Lie algebra cohomology of $\mathfrak{p}$, Hain shows that, for all $i<-2$, the complex